x4dqn/OpenARMap/README.md

 This functionality is under active development and will be gradually released through this repository.

-## About This Repository

-This repository will contain the **entire OpenARMap pipeline**, including:

--  The mobile app (this component)
--  A custom reconstruction pipeline using mobile-optimized Gaussian splatting
-- GPS + VIO-based global alignment and relocalization
--  Visualization tools and scan quality viewers
--  Privacy-preserving tools and contributor governance system

-At this stage, the repository includes **only the Android app** for data capture.
-Future components will be added here incrementally as they are developed and tested.

 ## Mobile App for Data Capture